aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.mutations/mutationrecord/type/_index.md

 ---
 title: MutationRecord.Type
 second_title: Aspose.SVG for .NET API Reference
-description: MutationRecord property.
+description: MutationRecord Type property.
 Returns attributes if it was an attribute mutation characterData if it was a mutation to a CharacterData node and childList if it was a mutation to the tree of nodes
 type: docs
 weight: 90
 url: /net/aspose.svg.dom.mutations/mutationrecord/type/